huntergps/handbook-docs/Fuse/04 - Layout.md

 For a good introductory example to basic layout, take a look [here](https://www.fusetools.com/developers/examples/layoutexample).

 ## $(Panel)
 The most basic type of panel is the `Panel`.
 Children of a Panel will be default fill its entire space.
-If a panel contains several children it simply layers them on top of each other.
+If a panel contains several children, it simply layers them on top of each other.
 Combining this behavior with @(Alignment:alignment), @(Margin:margin) and @(Padding:padding) can be quite useful in many situations.

 ```
 <Panel>